2018 Virginia Tech Hokies football team: Marshall

-vs. Cincinnati (Military Bowl)
+Vs. Cincinnati (Military Bowl)

 Honorary #25 Beamer Jersey

 Since the start of the 2016 season, during the week before each game, Head Coach Justin Fuente selects an outstanding player to wear the #25 jersey in honor of former head coach, Frank Beamer, who wore #25 as a player for Virginia Tech.
-The jersey represents hard work, toughness, good sportsmanship and being a exemplary teammate.
+The jersey represents hard work, toughness, good sportsmanship and being an exemplary teammate.
 At first, the distinction was intended strictly for special teams players, but has since been expanded to include all team members.

 The players honored in the 2018 season are: